senseexcel/senseexcel/README.md

 IMPORTANT: Sense Excel license keys are required to use Sense Excel with a Qlik Sense Enterprise installation.

-EXCEPTIONS: All installations utilizing Qlik internal license keys or current Qlik trial or partner keys.
+EXCEPTIONS: Qlik Sense Desktop and all installations utilizing valid Qlik Sense Trial, Internal or Partner keys DO NOT require a seperate Sense Excel license key.

 30-day server trial licenses are available for existing Qlik Sense customers.
 Please contact an authorized reseller or the appropriate sales contact listed at the end of this document.